Consistency of Honest Decision Trees and Random Forests

-Now simply apply the three summability assumptions in the lemma along with Lemma~\ref{lem:BCinfinity} to conclude the proof. \end{proof}
+Now simply apply the summability assumptions in the lemma along with Lemma~\ref{lem:BCinfinity} to conclude the proof. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:regularstrongconsistency}] By the two lemmata above the theorem, we have that conditions (I$^*$) and (II$^*$) of Assumption~\ref{asm:bootstrap} both hold almost surely.
 It only remains to consider the two sets of assumptions (i) and (ii).
 From the proof of Lemma~\ref{lem:regularstrongconsistencyII}, we have that